Sumera01/ESP32-MQTT-Communication/README.md

 # ESP32 MQTT Communication

-This repository contains the implementation of wireless communication between two ESP32 IoT devices using the MQTT protocol, as part of Assignment 8 (completed on November 4, 2025).
+This repository contains the implementation of wireless communication between two ESP32 IoT devices using the MQTT protocol, (completed on November 4, 2025).

 ## Objective
 Demonstrate wireless communication where one ESP32 acts as a publisher sending messages, and the other acts as a subscriber receiving those messages via a public MQTT broker.